Sailor's Farewell – Sunderland

 - Full stop after the word 'sweet'.

-The second jug below has the bridge and sailor's tear transfers with the printed mark 'Scott & Sons Southwick' beneath.
-The lustre decoration of the collar is typical of Scott's and was used into the 1860s.
+The jug below has the bridge and sailor's tear transfers with the printed mark 'Scott & Sons Southwick' beneath.
+The lustre decoration of the collar is unusual for this early period, and more typical of the 1850s.

 The mug below has a faded imprint from the same copper plate.
 The factory mark has been blacked out on the verse transfer on the other side of the mug.
 That was likely done when the partnership changed to Scott Brothers and Co in 1841.